 Hönö island can be reached from the centre of Gothenburg by boat from the Stenpiren pier.

-The Christmas Markets in Hönö are held on 30 November 30, 1 December and every Saturday until 21 December 21 2020.
+The Christmas Markets in Hönö are due to be held on 30 November 30, 1 December and every Saturday until 21 December 21 2020.

 If you want to experience something truly unique, enjoy the Christmas markets inside some of Sweden’s famed castles!